schneikai/hive/README.md

 That's it.
 Your users can now login and sign-up via their Twitter account.

 Hive uses [DeviseEasyOmniauthable](http://github.com/schneikai/devise_easy_omniauthable)
 to configure social logins.
-Checkout the project README for more infos and configuration options.
+Checkout the DeviseEasyOmniauthable README for more infos and configuration options.
+If you are stuck with registering your APP-ID and -Secret there is good help in the DeviseEasyOmniauthable README.

 ## Configure user roles and access